 There can be many possible reasons for bleeding, so contact your medical team immediately and they will investigate the problem.

 One of the most common reasons for bleeding is that your platelet count is low, so it’s harder for your blood to clot.
+This is known as Thrombocytopenia.
 Your hospital will be able to arrange a platelet transfusion for you.
 This treatment is very similar to a blood transfusion.

 Joints and muscles